promo776/aredn/README.md

-These are some CSS themes I made for AREDN nodes.
+These are some AREDN CSS themes.

 apple.css is an applesque theme